 Age

 Kittens are not born with the knowledge of how to control their bowel movements, similar to human babies.
-Up until a certain age, your kitten is likely to go more frequently throughout the day until they learn how to control and get into a habit of going.
+Until a certain age, your kitten is likely to go more frequently throughout the day until they learn how to control and get into a habit of going.
 Additionally, when kittens transition from their mother’s milk to cat food, this can also affect what your cat’s stool looks like, as well as the frequency.

 Water intake

 A cat that is not drinking enough water may have more irregular bowel movements.
-Water helps to lubricate the gut and move stool along so that it can pass easily.
+Water helps lubricate the gut and move stool along so it can pass easily.
 Monitor your cat to ensure they are getting enough water, especially if you notice irregular bowel movements.

 While kittens drink their mother’s milk, older cats need water.
 If your cat seems hesitant to drink the still water in their dish, consider a running water fountain for them.
 Their food type can also affect hydration levels.
 Wet food is more hydrating.
-If your cat eats dry kibble, consider sprinkling it with water or some type of cat-friendly broth.
+If your cat eats dry kibble, consider sprinkling it with water or some cat-friendly broth.

 Diet